How to Fix Call of Duty: MW2 Queue Stuck on Connecting?

 1. Create a New Party

-For now, try creating a new party every time you face the issue and see if that fixes the issue.
-If the problem persists even in the party, move to the following method below.
+For now, try creating a new party each time you face the connecting issue and see if this helps.
+If the problem continues, move on to the next method.

 2. Queue for Another Game Mode

-We have found that queuing for another game mode, such as Ground War, with your party can help get rid of the mentioned problem.
+We have found that switching your party to another mode, such as Ground War, can clear up the issue.

-1. First, open the Control Panel app by searching for it in the Start Menu.
+1. Open the Control Panel from the Start Menu.

 Opening Control Panel